tetondan/DrinkLocal/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Drink Local

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Find local beer wherever you are.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Everyone knows fresh beer is the best beer, and the closer you are to the source the fresher it is.
+Craft Breweries are springing up all over America, and thats giving us more options than ever before.
+But wading through the tap lists at most establishments can be a daunting task.
+Now with Drink Local, a list of breweries in your area is just one click away!

 ## Problem ##
   > Describe the problem your product solves.
+  Finding local craft beers and breweries in your area

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Either enter the city in which you'd like to search, or search by your present location.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "With so many choices on the craft beer market, it's nice to be able to narrow those choices down to what's made immediately around you."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  "It's easy!
+Simply search by your location(provided), or enter any city or zip code you'd like to search!
+We'll do the rest."

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I travel a lot, and wherever I am, I can count on Drink Local to find me the best local craft beers."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  "Next time you're trying to decide what to drink, let Drink Local do the hard work for you!"